|2020 Outstanding Corporate Innovator Selection Committee Bios|

 Prior to Diversey, she worked in Research & Development at the Clorox Company for 29 years.
 Clorox roles included Vice President R&D, Growth labs where Suzanne led a cross-functional team to help identify, assess and create pipelines for potential adjacencies as well as led global technology, design, and open innovation.
 Suzanne also had roles leading Cleaning and Speciality Division R&D teams for Clorox.
 She has had experience in process development, product development and packaging development for divisions such as Kingsford Charcoal, Laundry, Home Care, Auto, Foods, Litter and Professional products.
 In addition to leading the Outstanding Corporate Innovator Award Selection Committee, Suzanne is on PDMA’s board of directors.

 Dr. Durmu̧soglu is a professor of marketing at Nanjing Forestry University.
 He earned his Ph.D. in marketing from Michigan State University.
 He also holds an MBA from Purdue University and a bachelor’s degree in mathematics.
 Dr. Durmu̧soglu’s main research area is new product development (NPD), with special interest in NPD strategy and product innovation decisions, interaction of NPD teams with internal departments and external parties, the effect of information technology on NPD, and open innovation.
 His work has been published in The Journal of Product and Innovation Management, Industrial Marketing Management, and R&D Management, among others.
 He is also a co-editor of Product Development Management Association’s book, New Product Development Essentials: Tools for Open Innovation.
-Further, Serdar is on the editorial board of Journal of Product and Innovation Management and Industrial Marketing Management and a member of PDMA’s Academic Committee as well as Outstanding Corporate Innovator Award Committee.
+Further, Serdar is on the editorial board of Industrial Marketing Management and a member of PDMA’s Academic Committee as well as Outstanding Corporate Innovator Award Committee.

 Wayne Fisher, Ph.D.